Why Build? Why Now?

 Today, Bethany’s current recreational spaces are inadequate for the demands placed on them by intramural use, athletic teams, and student fitness.
-Building a new wellness center will allow for increased usage by the entire campus community and will provide a positive impact on enrollment.
+Building a new activity center will allow for increased usage by the entire campus community and will provide a positive impact on enrollment.

-This video shows a video rendering of the new Bethany Activity and Wellness Center.
+This video shows a video rendering of the new Bethany Activity Center.